Education in Senegal

-Senegal accomplished laudable progress in terms of access between 2000 and 2013.
-In elementary school, gross enrollment rates went from 67.2% to 93 % and the gender parity index went from 0.87 to 1.1 (source: Conseil Présidentiel sur les Assises de l’Education et de la Formation; Introductory Report, July 2015).
+Senegal accomplished laudable progress in terms of access between 2000 and 2015.
+In elementary school, gross enrollment rates went from 67.2% to 84.6% and the gender parity index went from 0.87 to 1.1 (Rapport national sur la situation de l’éducation au Sénégal, Août 2015).

-Despite progress over the years, Senegal’s education system faces significant issues and challenges.
-These include regional disparities in school enrollment and completion, low levels of learning achievement, outdated curricula and pedagogical methods, and poor learning conditions.
+Despite progress over the years, Senegal’s education system still faces significant issues and challenges.
+These include regional disparities in school enrollment and completion, low levels of learning achievement, low level enrollment in math and sciences disciplines and poor learning conditions.

-To address these challenges, the current Sector Program for Quality, Equity, and Transparency Improvements in Education (PAQUET) focuses on providing all children with access to education, adapting to different learner needs and contexts, and adequate staffing resources.
+To address these challenges, the Sector Program for Quality, Equity, and Transparency Improvements in Education (PAQUET) 2013 - 2025 focuses on providing all children with access to education, adapting to different learner needs and contexts, and adequate staffing resources.

-To achieve these goals, the PAQUET has 8 priorities:
+To achieve these goals, the PAQUET covers 8 priorities:

 - Pursue universal basic education for all citizens

-- Adapt vocational and technical training to meet the needs of an emerging economy in partnership with the private sector
+- Adapt vocational and technical training in partnership with the private sector to meet the needs of an emerging economy,

 - Improve the quality of teaching and learning